vueComponent/ant-design-vue-nuxt/README.md

 * Type: `array`

-If you wish to add automatically import content from Element Plus, you can add it here.
+If you wish to add automatically import content from Ant Design Vue, you can add it here.

 ### icons